 There are a few different ways that you can identify replacement property.
 The first way is to simply list the potential properties that you are interested in purchasing.
 This method is typically used when there is only one buyer and multiple properties being considered.

 The second way to identify replacement property is through a Multiple Property Identification Notice (MPIN).
-This notice lists all of the properties that are available for purchase as part of the 1031 exchange.
+This notice lists all the properties available for purchase as part of the 1031 exchange.

 The third way to identify replacement property is through a Notice of Contract Acceptance (NCA).
-This notice is used when there is only one buyer and one property being considered.
+This notice is used when only one buyer and one property is being considered.